fathzer/docker-mail-service/README.md

 docker run -d --rm -e HOST_USER="me@gmail.com" -e HOST_PWD="myapppwd" -p 8080:8080 fathzer/mail-service

+**Please note that this server is not secured.
+Any one with a network access to the server can send emails!**
+It was designed to be used as an internal service in a docker stack, not to be exposed outside of its stack.

 ## Environment variables
 All environment variables are optional.
-Nevertheless, some smtp server's will require some (typically USER and PWD).
+Nevertheless, some smtp server's will require some (typically HOST_USER and HOST_PWD).

 - HOST (optional): The STMP server to use (default is *smtp.gmail.com*, which corresponds to GMail).
 - HOST_USER (optional): The user used to authenticate on server (No authentication if missing - This should not be supported by reliable SMTP server).